 - 6-9 months: Your baby’s attention span will begin to increase allowing for longer periods of play with a single toy.
-However, don’t think this will last for very long, your baby might only play with a toy for 2-5 minutes.
+However, don’t think she will engage for very long, your baby might only play with a toy for 2-5 minutes.
 On the other hand, they will explore it in different ways by maybe pushing or turning it.
 Here you’ll begin to see your baby’s preferences for certain toys when they are playing.
 At this stage, provide them with different textures to explore.
 Everyday household objects will be very enticing.
 Just make sure they are baby-proof before handing them over.

 - 7-9 months: Fine motor skills are beginning to develop so anything that can be torn or crumpled will be fascinating for your baby.
-Take out some old magazines or roll out the toilet paper and have fun with your son while he develops the important milestone of finger dexterity.
+Take out some old magazines or roll out the toilet paper and have fun with your daughter while she develops the important milestone of finger dexterity.

 - 6-11 months: The milestone of rolling or sliding a toy develops during these months.
 It’s time to fill your home with colorful and soft balls or big toy cars.

 - 9-12 months: Your baby’s growing cognitive development allows them to associate objects that go together such as a spoon and a bowl.
 Reinforce this cognitive development by playing with objects that go together such as a drum and a stick.

 As you can see, your baby’s skills develop by playing.
 It is what children do and the best and most fun way for them to learn.
 Surround your little one with lots of opportunities to play and explore, and be sure to check out our catalog for lots of ways and ideas to incorporate the suggested toys during play time.
 And, most of all, don’t forget to have fun!